McEwen leads Weber State against Portland State after 29-point performance | Federal News Network

 BOTTOM LINE: Weber State faces the Portland State Vikings after Koby McEwen scored 29 points in Weber State’s 83-79 overtime loss to the Northern Colorado Bears.

 The Vikings are 5-7 on their home court.
-Portland State is 3-6 in games decided by 10 points or more.
+Portland State leads the Big Sky with 35.5 points in the paint led by James Jean-Marie averaging 1.6.

-The Wildcats are 12-5 in conference play.
-Weber State is ninth in the Big Sky shooting 33.7% from deep.
-Seikou Sisoho Jawara paces the Wildcats shooting 43.4% from 3-point range.
+The Wildcats have gone 12-5 against Big Sky opponents.
+Weber State is the leader in the Big Sky scoring 14.4 fast break points per game.

 The teams play for the second time this season in Big Sky play.
 The Wildcats won the last meeting 80-69 on Dec.
-5. Jawara scored 17 points to help lead the Wildcats to the win.
+5. Seikou Sisoho Jawara scored 17 points to help lead the Wildcats to the victory.

-TOP PERFORMERS: Michael Carter III is averaging 9.7 points for the Vikings.
-James Jean-Marie is averaging 12.9 points and 8.9 rebounds over the past 10 games for Portland State.
+TOP PERFORMERS: Khalid Thomas is shooting 39.3% and averaging 11.0 points for the Vikings.
+Ezekiel Alley is averaging 1.4 made 3-pointers over the last 10 games for Portland State.

 McEwen is averaging 18 points for the Wildcats.
-Jawara is averaging 14 points and 3.3 assists over the past 10 games for Weber State.
+Jawara is averaging 14.0 points over the last 10 games for Weber State.

 LAST 10 GAMES: Vikings: 5-5, averaging 79.4 points, 24.7 rebounds, 11.9 assists, 9.9 steals and 2.8 blocks per game while shooting 45.9% from the field.
 Their opponents have averaged 78.7 points per game.